“We don’t lose the desire to play because we grow old; we grow old because we stop playing.”

 How many people can take part in a wild goose chase game?

 A minimum of 15 people is required for a game to go ahead.
 A game can be played with 10 players (absolute smallest numbers), however the minimum fee which covers 15 players is still applicable.
-Maximum number is 140 players at one time.
-Under current Covid-19 conditions, we can only host 50 players at one time.
-Should you wish to have more than this, we can split the group into two sessions (1 morning and 1 afternoon session to play exact game).
+Maximum number is 50 players at one time.

 How long do we need to take part in a wild goose chase game?

-Each wild goose chase game is 90 minutes long, but plan for time before and after the game for the briefing and debriefing post the event.
+Each wild goose chase game is 80 minutes long, but plan for time before and after the game for the briefing and debriefing post the event.
 In total, plan for 2 hours more or less – it all depends how large your group is.
-Please note for customized games, the time can be different from what is said above.
+Please note for customized games, the time can be different, depending on a client’s needs.

 Where do we meet for the game?

 Each game has its relevant meeting place – it all depends on which game you book.
-However, you will be notified in good time in order to make the necessary arrangements.
+However, you will be communicated with in good time to make the necessary arrangements.

 Is the game played on foot or do we need transport?